its-sarin/Inventory.cs/readme.md

 ## Inventory.cs

 Inventory.cs is used to store a list of Loot objects such as ones the player has found with `LootTable.Choose()`.
-It stores items in Dictionaries (Loot, quantity) inside a grid-based two-dimensional array.
+It stores items in InventorySlots (wrapper class containing properties: loot, amount) inside a grid-based two-dimensional array.
 The array size is customizable and each cell represents one grid in a UI.

 ### Example